502107/TensorAnalysis/README.md

 # TensorAnalysis
 Calculate descriptors (globularity, asphericity, acylindricity, anisotropy), from tensor data extracted using the cpptraj tool.
+Not the most efficient way, but gets the job done.

 To use:
 > python tensor.py -i <tensor.dat output>